The Basket of Apples: Significance and legacy

 The Basket of Apples demonstrates how Cézanne employed multiple perspectives, a vivid colour palette and analytical brushwork to produce creative compositions in opposition to realistic depictions of everyday objects.
-He has been described as the "Father of Modern Art", due to the fact that his paintings were the precursor to Fauvism and Cubism.
+Because his paintings were the precursor to Fauvism and Cubism, Cézanne has been described as the "Father of Modern Art".
 The distortion displayed in this painting was a process that influenced the work of Pablo Picasso and Georges Braque.
-This was noted by Braque in 1957, who stated, "The hard-and-fast rules of perspective which it succeeded in imposing on art were a ghastly mistake which it has taken four centuries to redress; Paul Cézanne and after him Picasso and myself can take a lot of credit for this."
+This was noted by Braque in 1957, who stated, "The hard-and-fast rules of perspective ... were a ghastly mistake which it has taken four centuries to redress; Paul Cézanne and after him Picasso and myself can take a lot of credit for this."!!